 Frequently Asked Questions and Answers about COVID-19 (Coronavirus)

 Please check this page often for updated information.
-If you do not find the information you are looking for below, please call the Cortland County COVID-19 Information Line at 607-756-3415
+If you do not find the information you are looking for below, please call the Cortland County Health Department at 607-758-5526.

 COVID-19 has been confirmed in our community.